mark3982/Py3SocketsIODemo/README.md

 latency is an issue and not the CPU.

 _See SocketBase.py for additional information about the methods._

+_The SocketBase.py has a hard coded value of 2 seconds for the latency, and the bandwidth is only limited by your loop back network device.
+If you wish to use SocketBase in production applications you can actually modify the code to remove the latency simulation thread. _

 BLOCKING CLIENT AND BLOCKING SERVER